 Superwash wool is a special wool product that has been treated or processed in a way that allows it to be machine washable.
 It's also sometimes referred to as washable wool.

-But there are times when conventional wool is not the best choice, such as when making something for a baby that might need to be often washed by parents who are too tired to be trusted with hand washing.
+Most knitters who are not allergic or sensitive to wool love using that natural fiber for warmth, springiness, and great wearing in garments.
+But there are times when conventional wool is not the best choice, such as when making something for a baby that might need to be washed often.

 Benefits of Superwash Wool

 Many people are afraid to work with wool because it is so easy to shrink.
-However, some people shrink wool on purpose in a technique commonly called felting — though it's more correctly called fulling.
-Regardless, superwash wool can allow them to work with great fibers without worrying about shrinkage.
+However, some people shrink wool on purpose in a technique commonly called felting—though it's more correctly called fulling.
+Superwash wool can allow you to work with great fibers without worrying about shrinkage.

 Superwash wool is a wonderful choice if you like natural fibers but are giving something as a gift and don't want to burden the recipient with a garment they have to handwash.

-We love superwash wool for babies and kids because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
+It's a great wool choice for babies and kids because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
 It just makes life easier not to have to worry as much about losing your work in the wash.